torvalds/linux/Documentation/arch/x86/exception-tables.rst

 mode memory whose address has been passed by an untrusted program.
 To protect itself the kernel has to verify this address.

-In older versions of Linux this was done with the int verify_area(int type, const void * addr, unsigned long size) function (which has since been replaced by access_ok()).
+In older versions of GNU/Linux this was done with the int verify_area(int type, const void * addr, unsigned long size) function (which has since been replaced by access_ok()).